BeatrizMoreira15/Projects/ML/README.md

 ### **Project: Urban Sound Classification using Deep Learning**
 Development of deep learning classifiers for classifying sound excerpts using the UrbanSound8k dataset.

-- Implementation of data processing, exploratory data analysis, and feature extraction techniques (MFCCs).
+- Data preprocessing and feature extraction.
-- Training and evaluation of deep learning models for sound classification.
+- Implementation of deep learning models, including Multi-Layer Perceptron (MLP) and Convolutional Neural Networks (CNN).
-- Comparison of different architectures, including CNNs and RNNs.
+- Training, evaluation, and performance comparison of MLP and CNN architectures for sound classification.